Skip to main content

 Two businesses with the same brief can get quotes that differ by a factor of three.
 Here's what accounts for most of the variance:

 • Industry competitiveness.
-SEO for a Melbourne law firm or Sydney dental practice costs more than the same scope for a regional tradies business.
-Higher competition → more content, more links, more time.
+SEO for a Surry Hills law firm or South Yarra dental practice costs more than the same scope for a regional tradies business.
+Higher competition means more content, more links, more time.

 • Content cadence.
-Two articles/month is a different price tier from eight.
-The content-output decision is the single biggest lever on SEO retainer cost.
+Two articles a month is a different price tier from eight.
+The content-output decision is the biggest lever on SEO retainer cost.

 • Reporting and meetings.
 Weekly check-ins and bespoke dashboards cost more than monthly emails.
 Decide what you actually need.

 • Account-management overhead.
-Retainer agencies bake in 15–30% for AM time.
+Retainer agencies bake in 15 to 30% for AM time.
 Fixed-price platforms compress this by standardising the buying experience.

 • Brand cachet.
-Top-tier agency brands command a 30–50% premium over equally skilled boutiques.
-Sometimes worth it for senior input; often not.
+Top-tier agency brands command a 30 to 50% premium over equally skilled boutiques.
+Sometimes worth it for senior input.
+Often not.

 Should You Offshore to Save Money?

-Offshore agencies (typically Philippines, India, Eastern Europe) advertise rates 50–70% below Australian equivalents.
+Offshore agencies (typically Philippines, India, Eastern Europe) advertise rates 50 to 70% below Australian equivalents.
 The pure execution cost saving is real.
-The hidden costs are coordination time, time-zone friction, language and cultural-context gaps, and quality variance.
+The hidden costs are coordination time, timezone friction, language and cultural-context gaps, and quality variance.

 Workspacein.com sits in a middle space: an Australian team delivering at near-offshore prices through standardised workflows and AI-assisted production.
 The thesis is that a fixed-price model with published deliverables removes most of the agency-overhead cost without sacrificing local market context.